Grace Episcopal Church (Sheboygan, Wisconsin)

-Grace Episcopal Church located at 1011 North 7th Street in Sheboygan, Wisconsin, is an Anglo-Catholic parish of the Episcopal Church, part of the Diocese of Fond du Lac.
+Grace Episcopal Church located at 1011 North 7th Street in Sheboygan, Wisconsin, is an Anglo-Catholic parish of the Episcopal Church, part of the Episcopal Diocese of Wisconsin, formerly Diocese of Fond du Lac.
+The church reported 202 members in 2015 and 139 members in 2023; no membership statistics were reported nationally in 2024 parochial reports.
+Plate and pledge income reported for the congregation in 2024 was $266,785.
+Average Sunday attendance (ASA) in 2024 was 104 persons, down from a reported 123 in 2016.

 It is one of four churches comprising the Downtown Churches Historic District that is listed on the National Register of Historic Places.

 History

 Early in 1847 a small lot was bought in Sheboygan on which a wood-frame church was built.
 The first service of the new Grace Episcopal Church was held on Christmas Day 1847, and two years later a new church was consecrated by the Rt.
 Rev. Jackson Kemper, missionary Bishop of the Northwest Territory.

 The present church was built in 1871 in High Victorian Gothic style.
 It was listed on the Wisconsin State Register of Historic Places on July 17, 2009 as part of the Downtown Churches Historic District.
 The district was listed on the National Register of Historic Places on March 1, 2010.